 Thinking of using Twilio?

-Depending on your account's country, the Twilio integration may not be visible in your list of Integrations.
-If that's the case, drop us a line at firstname.lastname@example.org and we can easily add the Twilio integration to your church's account.
+Depending on your ChurchSuite account country, the Twilio integration may not be shown on the list of Integrations.
+If that's the case, drop us a line at firstname.lastname@example.org and we'll add it to your account.

 Are you a non-profit?

 Linking a Twilio account to ChurchSuite is easy and enables churches to send out and receive SMS messages from church members through ChurchSuite.
 Unlike TextLocal - which is only available to UK customers - Twilio routes SMS replies sent to your Twilio number to an email address.
-In order to configure the Twilio integration, you'll first need to create an account with Twilio, by signing up through Twilio.com.
+To configure the Twilio integration, you'll first need to create an account with Twilio, by signing up through Twilio.com.
 It's free to sign up and try out.

 Once you've created your account, you'll need to buy a Twilio number so that you can send out and receive SMS messages.
 While your account is in trial mode, it's free to buy a phone number - unwanted numbers can be 'released' without charge in trial mode.

 Navigate to the Phone Numbers section and select Buy a number from the menu options.
-Use the search option to find a preferred number.
+Use the search option to find a preferred number for your Country.
 Make sure you choose a number that can send and receive SMS messages.

-Once you've chosen your number, you'll need to copy and paste the API Credentials from your Twilio account into ChurchSuite so that we're able to send out SMS messages on your behalf.
-Navigate back to the Account Dashboard, note the section on the right of the page with your API credentials (the Account SID and Auth Token).
+Once you've chosen your number, you'll need to copy and paste the Auth Token into the Twilio integration so that ChurchSuite can send out SMS messages on your behalf.
+Navigate to the Keys & Credentials section, and note the Live credentials section with your Account SID and Auth token.

 Back in ChurchSuite - perhaps working in another browser tab - navigate to the Integrations section of the Administrator area and click on the Twilio integration in the list.

-Copy and paste the Account SID and Auth Token details from the Account Dashboard into the provided fields in ChurchSuite's Twilio Integration and then click the Save and Proceed button.
+Copy and paste the Account SID and Auth Token details from Twilio into the Integration fields and then click Save.